Baba Ghulam Shah Badshah University

-Baba Ghulam Shah Badshah University is a technical state university located near Rajouri in the Jammu division of the Indian union territory of Jammu and Kashmir.
+Baba Ghulam Shah Badshah University is a public state university located near Rajouri in the Jammu division of the Indian union territory of Jammu and Kashmir.
 It is regulated by the University Grants Commission, and a member of the Association of Indian Universities.
 The vice-chancellor, Jawaid Iqbal, was appointed in November 2024.

 History

 Legislation to establish the university was passed in 2002 by the Jammu and Kashmir Legislative Assembly, and the university was in full operation by 2005, led by the founding vice-chancellor Masud Choudhary.
 It is named for the Pir Panjal sufi Baba Ghulam Shah Badshah, whose shrine is located in Shahadra Sharief, a village close by in Rajouri district.
 The shrine made a one-off donation of rupees to help fund the construction and establishment of the university, and, as of 2012, donates rupees per year in ongoing funding.

 In 2020, the university received a band A ranking in the Atal Ranking of Institutions on Innovation Achievements (ARIIA) exercise carried out by India's Ministry of Education.
 In 2021, it was ranked 35th in the India Today-MDRA Best Universities Survey in the government university category.